 I guess swim lessons aren’t happening today.

-As well as using the pool passes we paid way too much money for.
+And using the pool passes we paid way too much money for.

 That we have only used TWICE this summer.